tBuLi/symfit/README.md

 res = minimize(func, [-1.0,1.0], args=(-1.0,), jac=func_deriv,
                constraints=cons, method='SLSQP', options={'disp': True})
 ```
 Takes a couple of readthroughs to make sense, doesn't it?
-Let's do the same problem in SymFit:
+Let's do the same problem in symfit:

 ```python
 x = Variable('x')